Office of Postsecondary Education, Department of Education (Department).

 I. Funding Opportunity Description

-Purpose of Programs: The Part A SIP, Part A ANNH, Part A PBI, Part A NASNTI, and Part A AANAPISI programs are authorized under title III, part A of the HEA.
-The Part F HSI STEM and Articulation, Part F PBI, Part F ANNH, Part F NASNTI, and Part F AANAPISI programs are authorized under title III, part F of the HEA.
+Purpose of Programs: The Part A SIP, Part A ANNH, Part A PBI, Part A NASNTI, and Part A AANAPISI programs are authorized under title III, part A, of the HEA.
 The HSI and PPOHA programs are authorized under title V of the HEA.
-Please note that certain programs addressed in this notice have the same or similar names as other programs that are authorized under a different statutory authority.
+The Part F, HSI STEM and Articulation, Part F PBI, Part F AANAPISI, Part F ANNH, and Part F NASNTI programs are authorized under title III, part F of the HEA.
+Please note that certain programs in this notice have the same or similar names as other programs that are authorized under a different statutory authority.
 For this reason, we specify the statutory authority as part of the acronym for certain programs.

 Under the programs discussed above, institutions are eligible to apply for grants if they meet specific statutory and regulatory eligibility requirements.
 An institution of higher education that is designated as an eligible institution may also receive a waiver of certain non-Federal cost-sharing requirements for one year under the Federal Supplemental Educational Opportunity Grant (FSEOG) program authorized by title IV, part A of the HEA and the Federal Work-Study (FWS) program authorized by section 443 of the HEA.
 Qualified (eligible) institutions may receive the FSEOG and FWS waivers for one year even if they do not receive a grant under a title III or V grant program.
 An applicant that receives a grant from the Student Support Services (SSS) program that is authorized under section 402D of the HEA, 20 U.S.C.
 1070a-14, may receive a waiver of the required non-Federal cost share for institutions for the duration of the grant.
 An applicant that receives a grant from the Undergraduate International Studies and Foreign Language (UISFL) program that is authorized under section 604 of the HEA, 20 U.S.C.
 1124, may receive a waiver or reduction of the required non-Federal cost share for institutions for the duration of the grant.

 Special Note: To qualify as an eligible institution under the grant programs listed in this notice, your institution must satisfy several criteria.
 For most of these programs, these criteria include those that relate to the enrollment of needy students and to the Core Expenses per FTE student count for a specified base year.
-The most recent Start Printed Page 12666data available in IPEDS for Core Expenses per FTE are for base year 2018-2019.
-To award FY 2021 grants in a timely manner, we will use these data to evaluate eligibility.
+The most recent data available in IPEDS for Core Expenses per FTE are for base year 2017-2018.
+In order to award FY 2020 grants in a timely manner, we will use these data to evaluate eligibility.

 The eligibility requirements for the programs authorized under part A of title III of the HEA are in sections 312 and 317-320 of the HEA (20 U.S.C.
 1058, 1059d-1059g) and in 34 CFR 607.2 through 607.5.
 The regulations may be accessed at www.ecfr.gov/cgi-bin/text-idx?SID=bc12bf5d685021e069cd1a15352b381a&mc=true&node=pt34.3.607&rgn=div5.
 The eligibility requirements for the programs authorized by part F of title III of the HEA are in section 371 of the HEA (20 U.S.C.
 1067q).
 There are currently no specific regulations for these programs.